alvesfelipe/auris-bracelet/README.md

 # Auris-Bracelet

-The code contained in the arduino to the desired music to be played on the bracelet, be on file in the "**Arduino**" folder.
+The code contained in the arduino for the music wanted to be played on the bracelet, is in the file in the "**Arduino**" folder.

-All used libraries, are coming together with the installation of the arduino ide, and therefore there is no need to install new libraries.

-the positioning of pins used is in Fritzing file "**schematic auris-bracelet**".
+The library **Adafruit_TLC5947**, was used for the communication between the arduino and the **LED Drive TLC5947**, which does the management of several analog ports at the same time.
+The rest of the libraries used, already come with the installation of Arduino ide.